-This same pyramid structure is found at a lower level in the text itself: each paragraph usually has a topic sentence, which is the controlling, main idea for the whole of that paragraph.
+This same pyramid structure is found at a lower level in the text itself: each paragraph See the glossary definition usually has a topic sentence, which is the controlling, main idea for the whole of that paragraph.
 The rest of the paragraph is detail about this main idea.
 The detail may be explanation, supporting arguments, evidence, reasons, and so on.

-This method of text organisation is helpful for the reader because it helps with understanding the content of each part of the text, and it shows, or hints at, where the text is leading.
+This method of text organisation Go to the Text Patterns page is helpful for the reader because it helps with understanding the content of each part of the text, and it shows, or hints at, where the text is leading.
 It's also very helpful to you, the writer, because by following this pattern it helps you to write well organised, coherent texts.